 Have you thought about why you and your family should get the measles shot?
-Perhaps you should as the United States experienced a record number of measles cases during 2014, with 644 cases from 27 states reported to CDC’s National Center for Immunization and Respiratory Diseases (NCIRD).
-This is the greatest number of cases since measles elimination was documented in the U.S. in 2000.
+It’s headline news these days with the United States record on the cusp for breaking Measles cases reported.
+The U.S. experienced a record number of measles cases during 2014, with 644 cases from 27 states reported to CDC’s National Center for Immunization and Respiratory Diseases (NCIRD).
+As of April 2019, we are just 42 cases away from exceeding that record and making it the greatest number of cases since measles elimination was documented in the U.S. in 2000.

 What Are The Symptoms of Measles?

 - Measles starts with a fever that can get very high

 - A rash of tiny, red spots that start at the head and spread to the rest of the body

 - A cough, runny nose, and red eyes